sanjibbehera/minikubeLearnings/README.md

 #### Step 1.
 Prerequisites for MINIKUBE installation/configuration in Windows platform.
 > Oracle Virtualbox or any other Hyper-V software must have been installed in windows.

-> check if virtualization is supported on Windows 10 with systeminfo command.
+> check if Virtualization is supported on Windows 10 with <b>systeminfo</b> command.
-The below screenshot is from the long list o/p of systeminfo command, if the below is not shown
+The below screenshot is from the long list o/p of <b>systeminfo</b> command, if the below is not shown
 then virtualization is not supported in your machine.
 ![alt text](https://github.com/sanjibbehera/minikubeLearnings/blob/master/hyperVrequirement_windows.JPG)

-> If virtualization is not enabled, open powershell or cmd as administrator and execute below command.
+> If Virtualization is not enabled, open powershell or cmd as <b>administrator</b> and execute below command.
-DISM /Online /Enable-Feature /All /FeatureName:Microsoft-Hyper-V
+<b>DISM /Online /Enable-Feature /All /FeatureName:Microsoft-Hyper-V</b>

-> wmic.exe is used while configuring minikube, hence the path 'C:\Windows\system32\wbem'
+> wmic.exe is used while configuring <b>minikube</b>, hence the path 'C:\Windows\system32\wbem'
 should be configured in PATH environment variable.

 #### Step 2.
 Download kubectl and minikube exe files from the below URLs and keep it in C drive in a folder say Kubernetes.